 The Heath Anthology of American Literature, Vol. 1 (1998) does not discuss Transcendentalism in terms of Marsh, Coleridge, or religion at all, but discusses the movement in terms of “the revolutionary impulses of Romanticism, with its emphasis on openness to nature and feeling, its idea of grand individual selves set free–or at least capable of being set free–from the constraints of tradition and decorum, with its view of society as a set of illegitimate constraints on free development of the self” (1561-62).
 While this description is not entirely wrong, it is certainly incomplete.

-The most recent anthology, The American Tradition in Literature, (2007) gives an excellent discussion of Transcendentalism in terms of religious and social change in New England, discussing the movement in terms of “a fertile conjoining of New England Unitarianism and romanticism” (865), but does not mention Marsh or Coleridge’s Aids to Reflection at all, not even in terms of Emerson’s thought.
+The most recent anthology, The American Tradition in Literature, (2007) gives an excellent discussion of Transcendentalism, in more detail, in terms of religious and social change in New England, discussing the movement in terms of “a fertile conjoining of New England Unitarianism and romanticism” (865), but does not mention Marsh or Coleridge’s Aids to Reflection at all, not even in terms of Emerson’s thought.

 The questions that come to mind immediately is given what academia knows about Marsh, Coleridge and the contribution of Aids to Reflection, given that academics such as Matthiessen, Carafiol and Duffy have acknowledged that the movement began in Vermont, and not Boston or Concord, why there are such gaps of knowledge in the sections of the anthologies given over to Transcendentalism which are the foundation of undergraduate English survey courses; secondary to this question is why as the years progress in our examination of the above anthologies and academic works, why Coleridge and Marsh gradually drop out of the discussion altogether.